hyprland-community/hyprland-autoname-workspaces/README.md

 ## Configuration

+_For all parameters, check the `config.toml.example` in this repository._

 The config file can be specified using the `-c <CONFIG>` option, otherwise it defaults to `~/.config/hyprland-autoname-workspaces/config.toml`.
 If you specify a path that doesn't exist, a default configuration file will be generated.

 _You can use regex everywhere, and its case sensitive by default_